c00rni/c00rni.github.io/_posts/2020-09-01-HackTheBox-Tabby-Walkthough.md

 ![root_container.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/014af8c4a7fd4c54a6b4895471d07390.png)

-The file system of Tabby is accessible from `/mnt/root/` and I could make any modification on the box since were root on the container.
+The file system of Tabby is accessible from `/mnt/root/` and I could make any modification on the box since I were root on the container.
 I created a pair of SSH key with `ssh-keygen` command and copy to content of the public key into `/mnt/root/.ssh/authorized_keys` file.

 I SSH into the box as root with the priviate key and got a shell.